 The second main way that I meet people is very similar to the first, but with one main tweak.
 In this case, instead of calling them after I leave the store, I go back into the store and contact them face to face.
 This one works very well and is based off of the concept shared by Chris Mattis that I mentioned above.
 The first time I meet someone when I’m out-and-about I don’t try to get their number.
 I’m just a friendly, smiling customer.
 After I leave the store, I may go to a different one, to my car, whatever.
 But usually I leave the store for at least a few minutes.
 After that, I’ll head back into wherever I met the person and walk up to them and say something like the following,

 Me: “Hey Fred!
 I was going to kick myself if I didn’t come back in here to ask you a question.”

 Them: “What’s that?”

 Me: “Well, you have been one of the most helpful people I’ve ever worked with.
 You listened to what I said I wanted and helped me find something that would fit rather than what you liked.
 I appreciate that.
 It’s rare that I run into people like yourself.
-I work with a leadership development company and we’re looking for some sharp people, so I have to ask – are you open to doing anything different?”
+I’m working with a few guys that are launching a new startup, basically a next generation Amazon, and we’re looking for some sharp people, so I have to ask – are you married to your job, or are you open to doing anything different?”